seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 The phone application will be installed on each healthcare worker's smartphone.
 Workers can log into their shift, at which time they can assign themselves to the beds they are responsible for, or a charge nurse can assign them.
 The phone receives a push notification from the cloud application when a patient request is directed to the logged-in healthcare worker associated with this phone.

-We created a new Xamarin.Forms Shared Project using the Model-View-ViewModel (MVVM) methodology.
+We created a new Xamarin.Forms Shared Project using the Model-View-ViewModel methodology.

 Below are some screenshots from the mobile application: